 Many pre-professional students are choosing to take at least one year off after they graduate.
 In fact, over 60% of first-time applicants to medical school apply after their senior year or later.
 Having a “Growth Year” between undergraduate studies and beginning professional school is often beneficial for applicants and does not hurt your chances of admission as long as you continue to strengthen your application.
 It allows time to gain additional life experiences, continue volunteering, or pursue non-academic interests.
 Many students ask what they should do during their time off.
 To create the best plan for you, it’s essential to evaluate yourself as an applicant and determine if you have any weaknesses in your preparation.
 Addressing any weaknesses will make you a stronger applicant when you apply.

-Step 1: Complete the Pre-Health Assessment Worksheet and watch the Growth Year Planning workshop.
+Step 1: Complete the Pre-Health Application Assessment Form and watch the Growth Year Planning workshop.

 Step 2: Determine where your biggest weaknesses are (if any).